ragb/dbio-cats/README.md

 Main goal is to be able to effectively use [DBIOAction](http://slick.lightbend.com/doc/3.1.1/api/#package) with monad transformers such as [OptionT](http://typelevel.org/cats/tut/optiont.html).

+### Examples

+See the tests for how to use DBIO along with cats constructs.

 ### License

    Copyright 2016 Rui Batista